Dennis Tito waves to his family and friends from the bus transporting him to the launch pad - photo courtesy Space Adventures

 space.

-Greg Olsen became
+Greg Olsen was

-furth, - the world's first female space tourist, Anousheh Ansari -
+fourth - the world's first female space tourist, Anousheh Ansari -

 completed a 10-day orbital mission in September 2006.